cmvcordova/histoneSig/README.md

 * Ensenada Center for Scientific Research and Higher Education (CICESE) - Dr.
   Carlos Brizuela & Dr. Ivetth Corona, for their attentive guidance and valuable suggestions.
-* National Council on Science and Technology (CONACyT) - Generously provided a scholarship.
+* Mexican National Council on Science and Technology (CONACyT) - Generously provided a scholarship for the development of my master's thesis, which gave way to histoneSig.
-* Mexican Community of Bioinformatic Software Developers (CDSB) - Dr. Leonardo Collado-Torres & Dr. Alejandro Reyes, for welcoming me to CDSB, inspiring me to create an Rpackage alongside my thesis and general guidance.
+* Mexican Community of Bioinformatic Software Developers (CDSB) - Dr. Leonardo Collado-Torres & Dr. Alejandro Reyes, for welcoming me to the CDSB, inspiring me to create an R package alongside my thesis and general guidance.
 * The internet - it can be a pretty nice place, after all.